alexandair/azure-content/articles/virtual-machines/virtual-machines-windows-extensions-dsc-overview.md

 [AZURE.INCLUDE [learn-about-deployment-models](../../includes/learn-about-deployment-models-both-include.md)]

 The Azure VM Agent and associated Extensions are part of the Microsoft Azure Infrastructure Services.
 VM Extensions are software components that extend the VM functionality and simplify various VM management operations.
-For example, the VMAccess extension can be used to reset an administrator's password, or the Custom Script extension can be used to execute a script on the VM.
+For example, the VMAccess Extension can be used to reset an administrator's password, or the Custom Script Extension can be used to execute a script on the VM.

 This article introduces the PowerShell Desired State Configuration (DSC) Extension for Azure VMs as part of the Azure PowerShell SDK.
-You can use new cmdlets to upload and apply a PowerShell DSC configuration on an Azure VM enabled with the PowerShell DSC extension.
-The PowerShell DSC extension calls into PowerShell DSC to enact the received DSC configuration on the VM.
+You can use new cmdlets to upload and apply a PowerShell DSC configuration on an Azure VM enabled with the PowerShell DSC Extension.
+The PowerShell DSC Extension calls into PowerShell DSC to enact the received DSC configuration on the VM.
 This functionality is also available through the Azure portal.

 ## Prerequisites ##
 **Local machine**
-To interact with the Azure VM extension, you will either need to use the Azure portal or the Azure PowerShell SDK.
+To interact with the Azure VM extension, you need to use the Azure portal or the Azure PowerShell SDK.

 **Guest Agent**
-The Azure VM that will be configured by the DSC configuration will need to be an OS that supports either Windows Management Framework (WMF) 4.0 or 5.0.
+The Azure VM that will be configured by the DSC configuration needs to be an OS that supports either Windows Management Framework (WMF) 4.0 or 5.0.
 The full list of supported OS versions can be found at the [DSC Extension Version History](https://blogs.msdn.microsoft.com/powershell/2014/11/20/release-history-for-the-azure-dsc-extension/).

 ## Terms and concepts ##
 This guide presumes familiarity with the following concepts: